asksven/azure-simianarmy/SecurityMonkey/README.md

 ## Setup

 In order to run Security Monkey you must have set-up a service principal in your AAD and have granted permissions to the principal in your subscription(s).
-At this time Security Monkey is only scanning your subscriptions: the service principal requires "Reader" permissions.
+At this time Security Monkey is only scanning your subscriptions: the service principal requires "Reader" permissions for `RunMode=0` and "Owner" for `RunMode=1`.

 Following environment variables must be set:
 - `Tenant`        : the AAD tenant ID